Twisted Graded Categories: Graded categories and orientation

 In the categorical setting, for example in $\Vectn[\chrHeight+1] = \Mod_{\Vectn}$, the monoidal character map is a categorical operation that decreases the height at the cost of adding a free loops:

 for any space $A$.

 In the chromatic setting, we have an analogous story, using the transchromatic character theory developed by Hopkins--Kuhn--Ravenel, Stapleton and Lurie (\cite{Hopkins-Kuhn-Ravanel-2000-HKR,Stapleton-2013-HKR,Lurie-2019-Elliptic3}).
-There exists a $\Kn$-local algebra, called the ($\Kn$-local) splitting algebra at height $\chrHeight$,
+There exists a $\Kn$-local algebra, called the ($\Kn$-local) splitting algebra at height $\chrHeight$ \footnote{That is, it is the $\Kn[\chrHeight]$-localization of the splitting algebra constructed in \cite{Stapleton-2013-HKR} and \cite{Lurie-2019-Elliptic3}.
+Throughout this paper, we always consider the splitting algebra in its monochromatically localized form.},

 and a transchromatic character map

 for any $p$-finite space $A$.
 Since $C^{\chrHeight+1}_{\chrHeight}$ is a nonzero $\Kn$-local algebra, we can relate it to a Morava $E$-theory via the chromatic Nullstellensatz \cite{Burklund-Schlank-Yuan-2022-Nullstellensatz}.